Deepan-Karmakar/p5.js-tutorial/Getting-Started.md

 ### Download / File Setup

-Download the [p5.js](https://github.com/lmccart/p5.js/blob/master/dist/p5.js) file and create a new index.html file and a new sketch.js file.  sketch.js is where you will write your p5.js code and index.html will bring it all together (linking your code with the p5.js framework).
+Download the [`p5.js`](https://github.com/lmccart/p5.js/blob/master/dist/p5.js) file and create a new `index.html` file and a new `sketch.js` file.  `sketch.js` is where you will write your p5 code and `index.html` will bring it all together to be displayed on a web page.

-Later as you start to do more to integrate a p5.js sketch into a larger web page you can add all sorts of stuff to your html file.
-For now, all you need to know is that you should reference your sketch and p5.js using the [`<script>` tag](http://www.w3schools.com/tags/tag_script.asp).
+Later as you start to do more to integrate a p5 sketch into a larger web page you can add all sorts of stuff to your html file.
+For now, all you need to know is that you should reference `sketch.js` and `p5.js` using [the `<script>` tag](http://www.w3schools.com/tags/tag_script.asp).
 A `<script>` tag allows you to write JavaScript directly into the html file like so:

 ```
 <script>